 My list of hardware keyboards, synthesizers, and other MIDI gear is actually shrinking.
 Software based synths & samplers have come a long way, and I find myself using them the majority of the time these days.
 In addition to sounding great, software based instruments have the benefit of instant recall without any setup or patching, and are saved as part of your DAW project.
-However, I still have a decent list of hardware MIDI keyboards and synths, some of which are going up for sale.
-But, there are also some that I will never sell!
+However, I still have a decent list of hardware MIDI keyboards and synths.

 Here’s the list: